 And that discomfort will keep demanding our attention until we decide to look at it.

 Even if you do numb it with drugs, you’re not actually getting rid of the pain, you’re simply putting it aside to deal with another day.

 Or perhaps doing yourself more damage!

 Imagine for a moment, that you didn’t have the ability to feel any kind of sensation.

 You would constantly be at risk of seriously injuring yourself and not even knowing it.

 The ability to feel pain is a good thing.

 We need pain.

-The main reasons pain shows up is because we have injured ourself, we are ill or we are going through a time of transformation.
+The main reasons feelings of discomfort show up is because we’ve injured ourself, we are ill or we are going through a time of transformation.

 Yes, sometimes personal growth – transformation – is painful.